 About the Alcohol Education Trust

-School is the one place where we can reach every pupil across the UK at a crucial time in their lives.
-Age 13 is the tipping point at which our kids look away from parents towards their friends and peers.
+School is the one place where we can reach every child across the UK at a crucial time in their lives.
+Age 13 is the tipping point at which our kids look away from parents towards their friends and peers, hence Year 8 is the perfect time for alcohol education.
+The Talk About Alcohol programme has resources from 11- 18, but recommends 4 key lessons in Year 8 with 2 top up lessons in Year 9 for maximum impact.

-We need to engage pupils before they begin drinking and help them build their resilience skills, know how to avoid risky situations, learn how to look after themselves and each other and avoid slipping into situations that can run out of control.
+We need to engage children before they begin drinking and help them build their resilience skills, know how to avoid risky situations, learn how to look after themselves and each other and avoid slipping into situations that can run out of control.
 The average age of a whole alcoholic drink in the UK is age 13.
-Our goal is to edge this up to at least 15 in line with the UK Chief Medical Officers’ guidelines.
+Our goal is to edge this up to at least 15 in line with the UK Chief Medical Officers’ guidelines as well reduce binge drinking and the social acceptability of drunkenness.

 Our core values (click to expand)